IgorVaryvoda/new-varyvoda.com/content/posts/expets-sirv-optimization.md

 ## Image optimization and lazy loading
 The first two problems might look pretty time-consuming, but Sirv has a solution for them out of the box.
 [Automatic responsive images](https://sirv.com/help/articles/responsive-images-smv/) basically covers all that we needed.
 The images are lazy loaded, served in the optimal format and size, on-the-fly.

 Sirv achieves this by grabbing the master image and converting + resizing it based on the users' device, which requires the Sirv.js script.
-We've tried to just load it in the head section of nuxt.config.js, but later figured out it's more efficient to load it only on pages that need it in using a simple method call in the mounted hook.
+We've tried to just load it in the head section of nuxt.config.js, but later figured out it's more efficient to load it only on pages that need it by using a simple method call in the mounted hook.
 ```js
 //components/footer.vue
 getSirv()